Par Frederic Jouvet

 There is no age to be affected by epilepsy.
 For Elodie, epilepsy has been part of her life since her 23 ans.
 “I had a lot of fever.
 Then convulsions and I fell in the coma “recalls the resident of Le Mans.
 She wakes up three days later.
 “I needed a lot of rehabilitation because I bit off half my tongue.
 Elodie then learns that she suffers from drug-resistant epilepsy.

-She could have been operated on but the surgery is done to the millimeter.
+She might have been operated on but the surgery is done to the millimeter.
 During the examination, the image was not of good quality to be able to carry out the operation.
 “I was put on a pacemaker 6 years ago,” she says.
 In other words, a kind of box that sends electric shocks to prevent the onset of an epileptic seizure.

 A stigma that isolates

 Alexander’s epilepsy started when he was 8 years old.
 His schooling was marked by the onset of his illness.
 “Everyone rejected me because of prejudice.
-People don’t know enough about the disease.
+People don’t know enough regarding the disease.
 As I was refused, I refused to go see them,” he says.

 “It saves me a lot of crises and anxiety but I still have one or two generalized crises per month”, abounds the Mancelle.
 His device, however, was able to measure up to 12 triggers per day.